Tribute to Blanca Canales, heroine of the Jayuya Uprising

 After completing her post-graduate studies at the Institute of Technology (MIT) in Cambridge, Massachusetts Vilma Espin became one of the first Cuban women to earn a degree in chemical engineering.
 When Espin returned to Cuba, she met with the 22-year-old Cuban revolutionary Frank Pais.
 Soon after, she eagerly participated in organizing the July 26 Movement.

-After Espin proved her loyalty to the revolutionary cause by diligently performing her duties, she earned a leadership rank in the Rebel Army, alongside figures like Ernesto Che Guevara, Fidel Castro Ruz, Raul Castro Ruz, Celia Sanchez, Haydee Santamaria, Melba Hernandez, Camilo Cienfuegos, Teté Puebla, and others.
+After Espin proved her loyalty to the revolutionary cause by diligently performing her duties, she earned a leadership rank in the Rebel Army, alongside other staunch leadership figures like Ernesto Che Guevara, Fidel Castro Ruz, Raul Castro Ruz, Celia Sanchez, Haydee Santamaria, Melba Hernandez, Camilo Cienfuegos, Teté Puebla, and others.

 Eventually, the circumstances of political activity influenced the personal lives of Vilma Espin and Rebel Army leader Raul Castro Ruz.
 The two revolutionaries developed a romantic relationship and married shortly after the overthrow of the Batista regime.
 They established a family with four children, three daughters and a son.
 Their names are Deborah, Mariela, Nilsa, and Alejandro (Castro Espin).